Floren94/HelloEngine/README.md

 -Right Click + W or S for forward/backward movement

+-Right Click + Q, E, A or D for horizontal/vertical movement

 -Left Alt + Left click for orbit

 -F for focus

 -Left shift to increment speed

+Comments:

+-This assignment has been very challenging as I also have a full-time developer job and I didn't have the amount of time I would like to put in it.
+That's why I focused on actually learning as much as I could, more than trying to nail 100% of the assignment.
+I have to admit that the code is a bit messy and spaghetti at some points due rushing.
+Besides all that, this has been an awesome experience, I really feel like I learned a lot and that makes me happy.

+Floren.